Dynamical Structure of the Fields in the Light Cone Coordinates: Introduction

 The next problem is how to choose the physical modes to be quantized in light-cone coordinates.
 For instance, some authors divide the momentum space into two parts and work with, say, the ${k_ - } > 0$ half of the momentum space\cite{kogut}.
 This happens when one insists on expanding the fields with the same combination as in conventional coordinates.
 In this paper we give another approach, in which we maintain the whole momentum space but put away half of the physical modes.
 In this approach, summation over spin in a spinor field and/or summation over polarization in a gauge field theory is no more necessary in light-cone coordinates.
 In other words, a light-cone observer is able to observe only one of the spin (polarization) states of a electron (photon).

 In the reminder of this paper, we do the above task for the major type of physical theories which are quadratic or first order with respect to velocities.
 We show that in both types of theories the phenomenon of halving the number of dynamical modes is similar.
 In section 2, we find the general form of the constraint structure of a theory in light-cone coordinates and enumerate the number of dynamical variables.
 We do this both for second order and first order Lagrangians.
 Section 3 denotes to the quantization procedure based on the symplectic approach of quantization, which is more or less a new approach in light-cone quantization.
 Sections 4 and 5 deal the same procedure for the special case of the spinor field theory and the vector field theory.
-In section 6 we discuss the case of Yang-Mills theories.
+In section 6 we discuss the case of Yang-Mills theories amd at the end of this section, we try embedding of non-Abelian Yang-Mills theories in light-cone coordinates using the BFFT method.
 The last section denotes out conclusions.